 Where are they based?

 The Curriculum Leads are based in Ministry of Education regional offices.
 Other just-in-time information and advice on the curriculum will be available from the curriculum team in National Office.

 Now.
 The first leads started working in the regions from Term 2, 2021.

 The Curriculum Leads will work directly with teachers and kaiako in schools, kura, early learning services and ngā kōhanga reo in all regions.
 They will provide frontline support to teachers and kaiako to deliver a high-quality local curriculum and marau ā-kura with a focus on wellbeing.

 Why is there a focus on wellbeing?

-A culturally responsive inclusive local curriculum or marau ā-kura, that supports the identities, languages, cultures of all ākonga also supports ākonga wellbeing.
+A culturally responsive and inclusive local curriculum, or marau ā-kura, that supports the identities, languages, cultures of all ākonga also supports ākonga wellbeing.
 Wellbeing weaves across all curricula.

 Has the sector been consulted?

 We held several workshops with the sector to discuss the roles and the kind of experience and skills required.